-This course emphasizes programming methodology and problem-solving using C#.
-Algorithm design and development, data abstraction, good programming style, testing and debugging will be presented.
-3 hrs. lecture, 2 hrs. open lab/wk.
+This course emphasizes problem-solving using a high level programming language and the software development process.
+Algorithm design and development, programming style, documentation, testing and debugging will be presented.
+Standard algorithms and data structures will be introduced.
+Data abstraction and an introduction to object-oriented programming will be studied and used to implement algorithms.
+3 hrs. lecture, 2 hrs. lab by arrangement/wk.